mdsol/Medidata.ZipkinTracerModule/README.md

 ## Configurations
 Please use `ZipkinConig` class to configure the module and verify these values and modify them according to your service/environment.

-- `Enable` - true: enable ZipkinMiddleware, false: disable ZipkinMiddleware.
+- `Enable` - true: enable ZipkinMiddleware/ZipkinMessageHandler, false: disable ZipkinMiddleware/ZipkinMessageHandler.
+- `ZipkinBaseUri` - is the zipkin scribe/collector server URI with port to send the Spans
 - `Domain` - is a valid public facing base url for your app instance.
-- `ZipkinBaseUri` - is the zipkin scribe/collector server URI with port to send the Spans
-- `ServiceName` - name of your Service that zipkin will use to label the trace
+Zipkin will use to label the trace.
 - `SpanProcessorBatchSize` - how many Spans should be sent to the zipkin scribe/collector in one go.
 - `SampleRate` - 1 decimal point float value between 0 and 1.
 This value will determine randomly if the current request will be traced or not.
 - `NotToBeDisplayedDomainList`(optional) - It will be used when logging host name by excluding these strings in service name attribute